Speak to one of our experts

 Tungsten Corporation Plc is a global provider of technology solutions to enable businesses all around the world to digitise their purchase to pay solutions by using the Tungsten Network proprietary platform.
-This helps business streamline their accounts payable and accounts receivable processes, making them more cost and operationally efficient.
+This helps businesses streamline their accounts payable and accounts receivable processes, making them more cost and operationally efficient.
 In addition, the use of the platform contributes significantly to reducing the use of paper documents and carbon emissions.

 Tungsten Corporation Plc is the parent company of the Tungsten group of companies.

-The Group has over 300 employees worldwide and has operations in the following countries: United Kingdom, USA, Bulgaria, and Malaysia.
+The Group has over 300 employees worldwide and has operations in the following countries: the United Kingdom, USA, Bulgaria, and Malaysia.

 Our Operating businesses and their primary functions consist of: